Global Vision Transformer Pruning with Hessian-Aware Saliency: Exploring parameter redistribution

 \subsection{Trends observed in ViT pruning}

-As observed by~\citet{liu2018rethinking}, channel/filter pruning in CNN models can provide guidance on finding efficient network architectures, yet this has never been explored on ViT models.
-Here we show \textit{for the first time} that our pruning method can serve as an effective architecture search tool for ViT models, and more interestingly the inferred design rules are scalable to different model sizes.

-As we prune the ViT model to different sizes, we observe the following insights in the way the model architecture changes, as visualized by the gray lines of Figure~\ref{fig:heur}: \begin{itemize}[leftmargin=*] \item Number of heads, QK of each head and MLP scales \textit{linearly} with the dimension of EMB; while V of each head can be largely kept the same; \item The scaling factors of head, QK and MLP are \textit{not uniform} among all blocks: dimension is larger in the blocks in the middle and smaller towards the two ends; \item The first and last blocks require \textit{larger} dimensions compared to neighboring blocks; \item \textit{Reducing} dimensions related to the multi-head attention (H, QK, V) while \textit{increasing} MLP dimension may lead to more accurate model under similar latency. \end{itemize}
+As observed by~\cite{liu2018rethinking}, channel/filter pruning in CNN models can provide guidance on finding efficient network architectures, yet this has never been explored on ViT models.
+Here we show \textit{for the first time} that our pruning method can serve as an effective architecture search tool for ViT models.
+We observe NViT models of different sizes follows consistent insights, as visualized in~\cref{fig:heur}: \begin{enumerate}[leftmargin=*] \item Number of heads, QK of each head and MLP scales \textit{linearly} with the dimension of EMB; while V of each head can be largely kept the same; \item \textit{Reducing} dimensions related to the multi-head attention (H, QK) while \textit{increasing} MLP dimension may lead to more accurate model under similar latency. \item The scaling factors of head, QK and MLP are \textit{not uniform} among all blocks: dimension is larger in the blocks in the middle and smaller towards the two ends; \end{enumerate}

-Compared to ViT, our insight shows the need to scale QK of each head with the EMB size, and more importantly to allow different transformer blocks in the model to have different dimensions.
-Interestingly, these trends are not observed in NLP transformer compression~\citep{michel2019sixteen,voita2019analyzing}.
-Appendix~\ref{ap:intuition} discusses intuitive hypothesis on why these trends appear in ViT, as we show a similar \textbf{less-more-less} trend in the attention score diversity among all heads of each block, which potentially reflects how much redundancy appears in each block.
+Compared to original ViT design, our insight shows, within each block, the need to scale QK separately from V, and more importantly to distribute different dimensions across different ViT blocks.
+Interestingly, these trends are not observed in NLP transformer compression~\cite{michel2019sixteen,voita2019analyzing}.